-Based on the demographic questions in the survey questionnaire, the vast majority (more than 90%) of the respondents were general contractors.
-Although most of the respondents (85%) were involved in commercial projects, they were also involved heavily in several other types with 50% in educational projects, 46% healthcare projects, 42% industrial projects and 31% heavy civil projects.
-The respondents also reported a 44% public work share compared to a 56% private work share.
-As per the industry experience, 35% of the respondents have more than fifteen years of experience, 15% have eleven to fifteen years of experience, 23% have six to ten years of experience, another 23% have three to five years of experience and a very small portion of 4% have only one to two years of experience in the construction industry.
-It is also worthy to mention that about 58% of the respondents were familiar with the ACCE accreditation in general with 38% of them being involved with the ACCE accreditation process or ACCE campus visits.
+Based on the demographic questions in the survey questionnaire, the vast majority (more than 81%) of the respondents were tenure-track construction faculty.
+Most of the respondents (55%) emerged from construction engineering/management departments of 10 or more faculty members.
+As per the industry experience, 59% of the respondents have more than ten years of experience, 26% have five to ten years of experience, 8% have three to five years of experience, and a very small portion of 6% have only two years or less experience in the construction industry.
+It is also worthy to mention that an overwhelming majority of the respondents (97%)were familiar with the ACCE accreditation in general with 83% of them being involved with the ACCE accreditation process or ACCE campus visits.